-- A. Due to the COVID-19 virus and the national State of Emergency, the Department of Human Services has temporarily suspended the compliancy requirements of plan participation as a condition of eligibility.
-The requirement of compliance may continue based on the individual's ability to participate from home.
-If participation is not possible, sanctions may be imposed during the COVID-19 crisis. - B. A nonexempt RI Works Program participant who fails without good cause to participate in an assigned work activity component or otherwise refuses without good cause to comply with her/his employment plan or with any other work opportunity, including but not limited to attendance at DHS or vendor appointments such as initial interview, orientation, assessment, job readiness, job search, education or vocational training, is subject to sanction and possible closure as described in § 2.11.9 of this Part.
-In the case of a hardship extension, failure to comply with the employment plan without good cause results in the case closure - the three (3) month sanction period does not apply.
+A. A nonexempt RI Works Program participant who fails without good cause to participate in an assigned work activity component or otherwise refuses without good cause to comply with her/his employment plan or with any other work opportunity, including but not limited to attendance at DHS or DLT appointments such as initial interview, orientation and assessment, job readiness and job search, is subject to sanction and possible closure as described in § 2.11.9 of this Part.
+In the case of a hardship extension, failure to comply with the employment plan without good cause results in the case closure -- the three (3) month sanction period does not apply.

-C. A participant, including a parent or non-parent caretaker relative included in the cash assistance payment, shall not voluntarily quit a job or refuse a job, unless there is good cause as defined in § 2.11.10 of this Part.
+B. A participant, including a parent or non-parent caretaker relative included in the cash assistance payment, shall not voluntarily quit a job or refuse a job, unless there is good cause as defined in § 2.11.10 of this Part.
 A participant who voluntarily quits or refuses a job without good cause while receiving cash assistance shall be sanctioned, and potentially terminated from the RI Works Program if the sanction continues for three (3) months.